His fellow co-workers cheering for him is a bonus CMOH.

 The ending of the twentieth anniversary episode.
 Krusty leaving his bride at the altar precisely because he loves her too much to saddle her with a loser like him, only to come back to her months(?) later when she's in France.

-The stinger at the end, thanking viewers for 450 episodes and 20+ years (and, depending on what version you've seen, either promising the best to come, telling viewers to stay tuned for three Seth MacFarlane cartoons, or chastising viewers for wasting their lives on this cartoon).
+The stinger at the end, thanking viewers for 450 episodes and 20+ years (and, depending on what version you've seen, either promising the best to come or chastising viewers for wasting their lives on this cartoon).

 The end of "Homer Scissorhands" in the Lisa subplot in which after breaking Milhouses' heart once then unwittingly ruining Milhouses' newfound relationship with a fifth grader, Lisa comforts him and kisses him.